A New Derivation of the Propagator's Path Integral for Spinless Elementary Particles: Propagation of Simple Units

 We conclude that, despite its relativistic invariance, proper time $d\tau=(ds^2/c^2)^{1/2}$ cannot be used to define internal time: it is not compatible with the time invertibility Condition~\ref{timeInv} on the analytic form of the relative significance; and it does not guarantee for simple units the indistinguishability of paths, because of the discriminant introduced by complex valued internal time values dependent on the path.

-\begin{remark} Note that path integrals based on $d\tau=(ds^2/c^2)^{1/2}$ recover causality for distances that are large enough \cite{redmount}, exactly because of the exponential decay $e^{-b}$ associated to paths with $v>c$.
+\begin{remark} Note that relativistic path integrals based on $d\tau=(ds^2/c^2)^{1/2}$ recover causality for distances that are large enough \cite{redmount}, exactly because of the exponential decay $e^{-b}$ associated to paths with $v>c$.
 Nevertheless the breakdown of causality at short distances is unavoidable even for this choice of $d\tau$.
-Indeed, also the usual non-relativistic quantum mechanical path integral requires that instantaneous velocity diverges along paths that contribute the most to the path integral itself \cite[Section~7.3]{Feynman2}. \end{remark}
+A similar conclusion was already reached in \cite{hartle}, where it is shown that simple quantum systems with no preferred time parameter lead to path integral propagators that must include acausal paths.